somethingelseentirely/framed_test/README.md

 # Usage

-Simply run the interactive test script for a demonstration by calling `./interactive.sh`.
+Simply see an interactive demonstration of the described behaviours run `./interactive.sh`.